Areenor/SD/docs/assignment3.md

 ### Application of design patterns
 Author(s): Richard Eric van Leeuwen, Peter Wassenaar

-`Figure representing the UML class diagram in which all the applied design patterns are highlighted graphically (for example with a red rectangle/circle with a reference to the ID of the applied design pattern`

-For each application of any design pattern you have to provide a table conforming to the template below.

 | ID  | DP1  |
 |---|---|
 | **Design pattern**  | Factory method |